 Retell the extract from The Forever Whale.
-Say what happened, who et's write.

-But you will usually summarise a whole story was involved and what the outcome was.
-Ask yourself and paraphrase a piece from a story, whether you have included only the essential information and whether someone reading the paraphrase would understand the main points.
+Say what happened, who was involved and what the outcome was.
+Ask yourself whether you have included only the essential information and whether someone reading the paraphrase would understand the main points.
 Write 5 sentences.